jvzaniolo/client-manager/README.md

 # Client Manager

-This is a full stack application built with PHP and MySQL.
+This is a full-stack application built with PHP and MySQL.
 It is a simple client manager that allows you to add, edit, and delete clients and their addresses.

 ## Installation

-1. Make sure you have PHP, Composer and Docker installed:
+1. Make sure you have PHP 8.*, Composer, and Docker installed:

 ```
 php -v